quentintaranpino/nostrcheck-server/DOCS.md

 }
 ```
 ### updatelogo [POST]
 This method updates the logo of the application.
 The request must include a valid module name, an Authorization header with a valid authkey, and a file with the new logo.
 If no file is provided, the default logo is restored.
-The logo is resized and converted to webp format before being saved.
+The logo is resized and converted to png format before being saved.
 On success, it returns a message indicating that the logo was updated, along with an authkey.

 Endpoint: https://nostrcheck.me/api/v2/admin/updatelogo